Amber – publisher of world bestsellers – as the first publishing house in post-communist Poland, introduced all the biggest foreign writers.

 Amber was created from the dream of young people who loved freedom and books, who took a great risk.
 They had only borrowed 5 000 dollars and an 8-year-old car.

-As the first Polish publishing house established in 1989, Amber was the pioneer of modern publishing in Poland: we published quickly, with modern jackets and in gigantic print runs (100,000 - 300,000 copies of every title).
+As the first Polish private publishing house established in 1989, Amber was the pioneer of modern publishing in Poland: we published quickly, with modern jackets and in gigantic print runs (100,000 - 300,000 of each title).
 We caught up on the years with banned books and introduced reading to mass culture.
-Only after 3 years, statistically in every household there was at least 1 our book.
+Only after 3 years statistically in every household there was at least 1 our book.
 Since 1994 till 2000 Amber was the biggest trade publishing house in Poland in terms of number of titles published (with over 450 titles published per year).

 We started with political, legal and psychological thrillers.
-We introduced the canon of the Golden Age of SF & fantasy, as well as contemporary fiction.
-Each year we added new genres: from Nobel awarded authors, YA, children literature, paranormal novels and erotica, closely following and predicting next trends.
-Since 1994 the one third of our list consists of non-fiction and full-colour coffee table books.
+We introduced the cannon of the Golden Age of SF & fantasy, as well as women fiction.
+Each year we added new genre of fiction and non-fiction: from Nobel awarded authors, through YA, children books, paranormal novels and erotica, closely following and predicting next trends.

-Now we publish about 250 titles per year – including new titles and reissues.
-Our lead genres are still psychological thrillers (Sebastian Fitzek, Sharon Bolton), literary crime novels (Simon Beckett), adventure novels (Clive Cussler), women fiction (Danielle Steel, Jayne Ann Krentz, Isabelle Broom), erotica (Kristen Proby, Jodi Ellen Malpas), historical romance (Julia Quinn, Eloisa James), YA (Veronica Roth), popular non-fiction: history and prehistory (Fingerprints of the Gods by Graham Hancock), mysteries of history interpreted by controversial scientists (Erich von Däniken, Andrew Collins), II World War, psychological and well-being self-help books (Good Luck: Creating the Conditions for Success in Life and Business, The Path: What Chinese Philosophers Can Teach Us About the Good Life), autobiographies and biographies of abused women and children (Trafficked by Sophie Hayes, books by Casey Watson).
-And almost every month we find for our readers a new author from world bestseller lists.
+Now we publish about 200 titles per year – including new titles and reissues.
+Our lead genres are still psychological thrillers (Sebastian Fitzek, Sharon Bolton), literary crime novels (Ann Cleeves, Ragnar Jónasson), adventure novels (Clive Cussler), women fiction (Danielle Steel), picture books (David Melling, Katy Hudson, Giles Andreae, Brendan Wenzel), historical romance (Julia Quinn, Eloisa James), non-fiction: history and prehistory (Fingerprints of the Gods and Magicians of the Gods by Graham Hancock), mysteries of history interpreted by controversial scientists (Erich von Däniken, J. Douglas Kenyon), World War II and psychology.

-Amber is an independent, publishing house, run by Małgorzata Cebo-Foniok and Zbigniew Foniok.
-And just 9 wonderful, talented, devoted and incredibly nice “Amberers” who on average have worked nearly 20 years for the success of the publishing house.
-For the past almost 29 years our motto has been to give Polish readers ”what the whole World reads”.
+Amber is an independent, family publishing house, run by Małgorzata Cebo-Foniok and Zbigniew Foniok.
+For the past 34 years our motto has been to give Polish readers “books that the whole World reads”.

 AMBER was born out of the enthusiasm of two young fans and experts of science fiction & fantasy – Zbigniew Foniok and Dariusz Chojnacki.
 Without money, without staff, without an office, without legal or economic advisors.
 Without experience, without examples to follow.
 They only had borrowed 5 000 dollars, a ten-year old Fiat and the absolute conviction that they must succeed.
 They wanted to offer “the books which the whole world reads” to the Polish readers.
 In July 1989 they published the first book in 320 000 copies...

-AMBER was founded on the 28th of February 1989 by Zbigniew Foniok, scientist at the Polish Academy of Sciences, and Dariusz Chojnacki, graphic artist (who died tragically in 1992).
+AMBER was founded on the 28th of February 1989 by Zbigniew Foniok, scientist at the Polish Academy of Sciences, and Dariusz Chojnacki, graphic artist (who died tragically in 1991 in a car accident).

 Since 1992 AMBER has been owned and run by Zbigniew Foniok and Małgorzata Cebo-Foniok, translator and critic of French literature, member of the Polish Writers’ Association and Association of Polish Translators and Interpreters.